-Full program details are available on the London South Bank University website.
+Full programme details are available on the London South Bank University website.

 Applications are now open for January 2021 start.

-Interviews will be conducted in October and November 2020.
+Interviews will be conducted in November 2020.
 LSBU will notify candidates and confirm the exact dates and times.

 Survival toolkit for the Creative Industries (10 credits)